-The pinout of XMEGA A4 is shown in "Pinout/Block Diagram" on page 3.
-In addition to general I/O functionality, each pin may have several functions.
+The pinout of XMEGA A3 is shown in "For packaging information, see "Packaging information" on page 63." on page 2.
+In addition to general I/O functionality, each pin may have several function.
 This will depend on which peripheral is enabled and connected to the actual pin.
 Only one of the alternate pin functions can be used at time.

-29.1 Alternate Pin Functions Description
+29.1 Alternate Pin Function Description

-The tables below shows the notation for all pin functions available and describe their functions.
+The tables below show the notation for all pin functions available and describe its function.